pingcap/docs-cn/tispark-overview.md

 [TiFlash](/tiflash/tiflash-overview.md) is another tool that enables HTAP.
 Both TiFlash and TiSpark allow the use of multiple hosts to execute OLAP queries on OLTP data.
 TiFlash stores data in a columnar format, which allows more efficient analytical queries.
 TiFlash and TiSpark can be used together.

 TiSpark depends on the TiKV cluster and the PD cluster.
 You also need to set up a Spark cluster.
 This document provides a brief introduction to how to setup and use TiSpark.
 It requires some basic knowledge of Apache Spark.
-For more information, see [Spark website](https://spark.apache.org/docs/latest/index.html).
+For more information, see [Apache Spark website](https://spark.apache.org/docs/latest/index.html).

 Deeply integrating with Spark Catalyst Engine, TiSpark provides precise control on computing.
 This allows Spark to read data from TiKV efficiently.
 TiSpark also supports index seek, which enables high-speed point query.